-- The written notice - Hearing called to order by Chair - Introductions of Board members and hearing participants - The Chair will review the investigation report(s) and charges, and as appropriate: o Facilitates questions of witnesses (if any) this can include text, video, photos, and other things specific to the case. - Questions from board members - Student Organization presents their case including: - Presentation of witnesses (if any) - Questions from panel members and board chair - Student Organization final statement regarding responsibility - University summary statement chair reviews charges of alleged Student Rule violations - Hearing is dismissed for Student Organization Accountability Board Deliberation The board will specifically review the charges for organization responsibility using a preponderance of evidence standard - Chair Delivers Board's Decision regarding Student Rule violation - If the organization is found NOT RESPONSIBLE for violating a Student Rule then the hearing is dismissed. - If the organization is found to be RESPONSIBLE for violating a Student Rule then proceed to Step 9. - The Chair will review the charges and outlines sanctioning guidelines to be considered

-- Nature of the behavior - Circumstances of the case - Past organizational conduct history - Sanctioning precedent and options - o Educational/developmental impact on organization and its membership - Student Organization presentation of case including: - Self-imposed sanctions, national organization requirements or protocols developed - Questions from Board members - Student Organization final statement regarding sanctions - Student Organization Accountability Board Deliberation (faculty & student representatives) - Deliberation of sanctions - Chair reads Boards' decision(s) regarding sanctions for student organization
+- Hearing called to order by Chair - Introductions of Board members and hearing participants - The Chair will review the investigation report(s) and charges, and as appropriate: - Facilitates questions of witnesses (if any) this can include text, video, photos, and other things specific to the case. - Questions from board members - Student Organization presents their case including: - Presentation of witnesses (if any) - Questions from panel members and board chair - Student Organization final statement regarding responsibility - University summary statement Chair reviews charges of alleged Student Rule violations - Hearing is paused for Student Organization Accountability Board Deliberation - o The board will specifically review the charges for organization responsibility using a preponderance of evidence standard - Chair delivers Board's Decision regarding Student Rule violation - o If the organization is found NOT RESPONSIBLE for violating a Student Rule then the hearing is dismissed. - If the organization is found to be RESPONSIBLE for violating a Student Rule then proceed to sanctioning. - The Chair will review the charges and outlines sanctioning guidelines to be considered: - Nature of the behavior. - Circumstances of the case - Past organizational conduct history - Sanctioning precedent and options - Educational/developmental impact on organization and its membership - Student Organization presentation of case including: - Self-imposed sanctions, national organization requirements or protocols developed - Questions from Board members - Student Organization final statement regarding sanctions - Hearing is paused for Student Organization Accountability Board Deliberation - The board will review the charges sanction guidelines to determine sanction outcomes for the student organization - Chair delivers Board's decision(s) regarding sanctions for student organization - Representatives from the Student Organization and the Board sign the Hearing Summary Sheet and the hearing is dismissed